Skip to content

 What are the magic bytes for .journal files?

-The magic bytes for JOURNAL files are 4C 50 4B 53 48 48 52 48 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for JOURNAL (.journal) files are 4C 50 4B 53 48 48 52 48 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .journal file?